Jump to Recipe Print Recipe

 How do you store these muffins?

-Store your muffins in an air-tight container in the refrigerator or freeze them as instructed above.
-They will keep up to 4 days in the refrigerator or 4-5 months in the freezer.
+Store your muffins in an airtight container in the refrigerator, or freeze them as instructed above.
+They will keep them in the refrigerator for up to 4 days or 4 months in the freezer.

 A spoon drizzling icing over a lemon poppy seed muffin.